richa130/admin-dashboard/README.md

-# Richa Bav's admin dashboard :D
+# Richa Bav's Dashboard :D
 This project solidified many intermediate CSS concepts such as CSS Grid.

 Link to project: